“Bateria” (battery of drummers)

 The London School of Samba bateria is made up of a range of percussion-based instruments.

-The core instruments are:
+The core instruments we teach are:

-- Repenique – (a high pitched drum)
+- Repique – (a higher pitched calling drum)

 Caixa de Guerra (Lit.
 Box of War)

 navel level, “em baixo” (below) is the style we play here at the LSS.
 The LSS plays the caixa pattern of it’s godmother school Mocidade Independente de Padre Miguel in Rio de Janeiro, Brazil.

 (Sometimes known as “repique” or “surdo de repinique”) often used to give “calls” to the rest of the drummers to enter into the samba and has a role of holding time for the bateria and adding colour to the sound.